esheldon/wq/README.md

 requirements that must be met for jobs to run, e.g. machines must have a certain amount of memory or number of cores, or be from a specific group of machines.
-There is a special priority "block" that blocks other jobs until it can run.
+There is a special priority "block" that blocks other jobs until it can run, and specific groups of machines can be blocked.
 Users can also set limits on the number of jobs they run and/or the number of cores they use.
 These limits help relieve congestion.

-Another queue could be plugged in if desired.
+Another queue could easily be plugged in if desired.

-Users should have ssh configured so that logins between the head node and workers can occur without typing a passphrase.
+Users should have ssh safely configured so that logins between nodes in the cluster can occur without typing a passphrase.

 The wq Script
 -------------